xfbs/euler/readme.md

     syntax, also quite usable.
   - [luajit](https://luajit.org/luajit.html), because I'm already familiar with lua and it claims to be the 'fastest dynamic language'.
+  - [dlang](https://dlang.org/), because I've always been interested by it.

 Verdict: there are far too many dope programming languages out there.
 I will try my luck with these few, but whichever I choose, there will be ten others just as